jereodell/poetry/nobody.md

 First begging the saint and then robbing the corpse:
 Is this your family or mine sitting subject to these poems?

-Oh Ghalib!
-I'll have this one voice and these voices passing time,
+Oh Mirza Asadullah Dickinson Ghalib!
+I'll have this one voice
-and this display and that every last jot of oblivion.
+and these voices passing time, and this display, and that every last jot of oblivion

 >Jere Odell, License [CC-BY](https://creativecommons.org/licenses/by/4.0/).